 The conditions described above must be met by an employee to successfully perform the essential functions of the job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform essential job functions.

 Job Duties and Responsibilities:

-1. Lead psycho-educational groups in English and Spanish for individuals who have been ordered to complete 52 weeks of Batterer’s Intervention.
+1. Lead psycho-educational Anger Management groups for individuals who have been ordered to complete 52 weeks of Batterer’s Intervention.

 2. Must be able to work effectively with individuals from diverse socioeconomic and cultural backgrounds.

 3. Focus group members on personal responsibility for abusive behaviors.
 Ensures that the group tone, content and methods reflect the principle of holding batterers accountable for their own actions.